 We then develop a model that maps these financial market reactions and the effect of the tariff announcements into aggregate welfare.
 We first specify a general-equilibrium production structure that can be integrated into an asset-pricing model.
 We show how to adapt Jones (1975)'s industry specific factors model into a firm-level specific factors model to describe the production side of the economy.
 In this setup, payments to firm-specific factors equal firm cash flows (i.e., revenues less variable costs).
 A key difference is that the Jones model maps price changes into output, employment, and factor prices, whereas we invert this logic to show how knowledge of returns to the specific factor can be used to identify the other variables Jones considers.
-This difference is important because it avoids having to model how tariffs affect all prices in the economy and instead only requires knowledge of how the tariffs affect the returns to the specific factor.
-The insight enables us to derive analytic solutions for how movements in expected firm cash flows map into movements in expected firm-level effective rates of protection, sales, wages, employment, and both quantity and revenue total factor productivity (TFPR).
+This difference is important because it avoids having to model how tariffs affect all prices and firm productivity in the economy and instead only requires knowledge of how the tariffs affect the returns to the specific factor.
+The insight enables us to derive analytical solutions for how movements in expected firm cash flows map into movements in the expected firm-level effective rate of protection (ERP), productivity, wages, and employment.

-We then integrate the production structure of the specific factors model into one that will allow us to model the dynamic welfare impacts of the policy.
+We then integrate the production structure of the specific factors model into a model of the dynamic welfare impacts of the policy.
 We do this by embedding our inverted specific factors model into an infinite-horizon economy that grows at a constant rate.
-We refer to this balanced growth path as the "baseline" equilibrium and treat a policy shock as shifts to input and output prices in each future period away from this baseline.
-Since we can express wages in each period as a function of firm cash flows, we can also write consumption in each period as a function of firm cash flows.
-We then show that the present value of consumption can be written as the present value of expected cash flows and tariff revenues.
-Moreover, in this framework, we can specify the welfare impact of a policy in terms of its impact on expected log consumption as well as on its higher-order cumulants like variance, skewness, and kurtosis.
-Finally, we follow Campbell and Shiller (1988) to show that we can write the present discounted value of cash flows as the sum of the policy-induced change in firm value and the change in the expected discount rate.
-The change in firm value can be estimated from stock-price movements arising from a tariff announcement, and the movement in discount rates can be measured using the vector-autoregression (VAR) methodology of Campbell and Vuolteenaho (2004).
+We refer to this balanced growth path as the "baseline" equilibrium and treat a policy shock as shifts to input and output prices and productivity in each future period away from the baseline.
+Since we can express wages in each period as a function of firm cash flows, we can also write consumption in each period as a function of firm cash flows and tariff revenues.
+We then show that the changes in the present discounted value (PDV) of consumption, i.e., welfare changes, can be written as the PDV of expected cash flow and tariff revenue changes.

+The final step in identifying the impact of the trade war on welfare is to use stock market data to obtain an estimate of the impact of tariffs on the PDV of cash flows for the whole economy.
+Following Campbell and Shiller (1988), we show that we can write the present discounted value of cash flows as the difference between the policy-induced change in firm valuations and the change in expected discount rates.
+The change in firm valuations can be estimated from stock-price movements arising from a tariff announcement, and the movement in discount rates can be measured using the vector-autoregression (VAR) methodology of Campbell and Vuolteenaho (2004).
+With our estimates of firm cash flows in hand, we use the structure of the specific factors model to identify the welfare impact.
+We estimate that the impact of the tariffs on cash flows drove welfare down by 3.6 percent.
+After adjusting for the upper bound of revenues generated by the tariffs, we estimate a welfare loss of 3.0 percent.